 The trail then ventures slightly north, away from the highway, and moves west along the tracks through the rest of the quarter.
-It then enters the southeast guarter of section 11 (T30S R42W) along the same route as the present railroad tracks and goes on along the southern portion of the quarter to a point 100 yards from the western edge of the quarter where the trail drops south, away from the railroad tracks and meets Highway 160 again.
+It then enters the southeast quarter of section 11 (T30S R42W) along the same route as present railroad tracks and goes on along the southern portion of the quarter to a point 100 yards from the western edge of the quarter where the trails drops south, away from the railroad tracks and meets Highway 160 again.
 It moves west along this route with the highway, through the extreme northeast corner of the northwest quarter of section 14 (T30S R42W), and stays on the same route as the highway as it moves southwest across this quarter to its western boundary.
 At a point about 300 yards from the northern edge, the route moves into the northeast quarter of section 15 (T30S R42W) and follows a southwest route across the quarter to its western edge, approximately 250 yards from the southern border.
 The trail gradually turns into a more westerly one at this place and moves away from the highway to follow, once again, the route of the Santa Fe Railroad tracks.
 It crosses the southern edge of the northwest quarter of section 15 (T30S R42W), moving along the tracks and striking the southeast corner of the northeast quarter of section 16 (T30S R42W) about fifty yards from its southern edge, on its eastern border.

-Crossing the southeast corner of this quarter along the same route as the railroad tracks, the route then moves into the southeast quarter of section 16 (T30S R42W), remaining parallel with the tracks for only about 100 yards, then goes along its northern edge and enters the southwest guarter of section 16 (T30S R42N) at a point about seventy-five yards from its northern boundary, on the eastern edge.
-It moves now to the western edge of the quarter about 150 yards from its northern edge and runs into the northern part of the southeast guarter of section 17 (T30S R42W).
-The route moves almost due west through this guarter and on through the southwest quarter of section 17 (T30S R42W), the southeast quarter of section 18 (T30S R42W), and the southwest quarter of section 18 (T30S-R42W).
-As the trail moves into the southeast quarter of section 13 (T30S-R43W), it turns southwest and moves into the southwest corner of the quarter at a point approximately fifty yards from the southern edge, where it crosses into the southeast corner of the southwest quarter of section 13 (T30S R43W).
-It just touches the extreme corner of this quarter and then travels into the northwest quarter of section 24 (T30S-R43W), where it turn more westerly and leaves this quarter, going into the northeast quarter of section 23 (T30S T43W) at a position approximately 200 yards from the northern edge.
-It travels across this guarter in a gentle southwesterly direction, to cross into the northwest guarter of section 23 (T30S R43W) at about the middle of the eastern edge of the quarter.
+Crossing the southeast corner of this quarter along the same route as the railroad tracks, the route then moves into the southeast quarter of section 16 (T30S R42W), remaining parallel with the tracks for only about 100 yards, then goes along its northern edge and enters the southwest quarter of section 16 (T30S R42W) at a point about seventyfive yards from its northern boundary, on the eastern edge.
+It moves now to the western edge of the quarter about 150 yards from its northern edge and runs into the northern part of the southeast quarter of section 17 (T30S R42W).
+The route moves almost due west through this quarter and on through the southwest quarter of section 17 (T30S R42W), the southeast quarter of section 18 (T30S R42W), and the southwest quarter of section 18 (T30S R42W).